Azure/azure-sdk-for-js/documentation/writing_tests.md

 These files will deal with the environment variables needed by your tests.
 Some of these environment variables are quite standard.
 Generally speaking, the SDK tests will use information from the tenant and the client of the resources that the tests are working with.
 To effectively provide these to the automated tests, we need to enable the pipeline to use some specific configuration.

-First you must go to https://dev.azure.com/azure-sdk/ and look for the builds that have been configured to target your project, then:
+First you must go to https://dev.azure.com/azure-sdk/ [🔒][TIPS] and look for the builds that have been configured to target your project, then:

 - Click the pipeline you want to test on PR.
 - Press the "Edit" button at the top right corner.